donovanh/vision.rodeo/content/blog/2025-03-12-arctic/index.md

   - conference
 ---

 It's been a while since I posted, as I've been busy with web projects such as the new [Classy.cards](https://classy.cards) project.
-However this week I've been lucky enough to attend [Arctic Conference](https://arcticonference.com) in Oulu, Finland.
+However this week I've been lucky enough to attend [ARCtic Conference](https://arcticonference.com) in Oulu, Finland.

 There was a lot of great content and the conference has already proved inspiring after just the first day.
+It covered coding practices, working with large teams, comments, designing for intent, and handling content.

-Here are some notes from the talks I've enjoyed on the first day.
+Here are some notes from the talks I've enjoyed so far.

 ## Highlights